adamsmd/BibScrape/README.md

   loaded, and publisher pages can be slow.
 As a result, BibScrape takes around 10-30 seconds per BibTeX entry.

-- Always double check the "title", "author" and "abstract" fields in the output BibTeX.
-Other fields will generally be right, but publishers sometimes do strange things with LaTeX, Unicode or unusually formatted names.
+- Always manually check the `title`, `author` and `abstract` fields in the output BibTeX.
+Other fields will generally be right, but publishers sometimes do strange things with LaTeX, Unicode or uncommon name formats.
 Though BibScrape has heuristics that try to resolve these, sometimes something goes wrong.

 ## Tips

-- Make a habit of putting single quotes around URLs (as seen in the usage examples above) in case they contain things like '&' or '?'.
+- Make a habit of putting single quotes around URLs (as seen in the usage examples above) in case they contain things like `&` or `?`.

 - BibScrape's version number indicates the approximate date on which the software was last updated.
 For example, version 20.08.01 corresponds to